kreativ-anders/brand-names/README.md

 ```

-## Notes:
+## Notes

-This repository is just for decoration purposes. brand names may have a different license.
+This repository is just for decoration purposes. brand names may have a different licenses.
+Use with caution.

-### Update of Brands

-Should a brand wish for their icon or data to be updated, please submit an issue to the Simple Icons GitHub repository.
-In the issue, please explain your affiliation with the company and reasons for the update.
-We generally release updates once a week, but can make exceptions for immediate updates of brands.

-### Removal of Brands
+### Update/Removal of Brands

-Should a brand wish for their icon to be removed from the package, contact removals at simpleicons dot org explaining your affiliation with the company, and reasons for removal.
-Alternatively, it is also possible to submit an issue on the Simple Icons GitHub repository with the same information.
-We generally remove icons that no longer meet our criteria twice a year in our major releases - but can occasionally make exceptions for immediate removal of brands.
+Contact brand-names at kreativ-anders dot de explaining your affiliation with the company and reasons.

 ## Disclaimer